marc2332/freya/book/src/learn/state_management/signals.md

         // all the components that have a read subscription
         // to this signal (in this case, only `app`)
         // that there has been a change.
-        // When that happens they will all run
+        // When that happens they will renders again
-        // their functions again and thus producing the new UI.
+        // and thus producing the new UI.
     };

     rsx!(